For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Bio:

-I am professor of Politics and Global Studies at Drexel University, specializing in International Relations.
-My primary areas of research include international organizations, international finance, development and human rights.
+Joel E. Oestreich is a professor of Politics and Global Studies at Drexel University, specializing in International Relations.
+His primary areas of research include international organizations, international finance, development and human rights.

-I have published three books: on how U.N. agencies design and implement human rights policies, on the conditions of independence for international organizations, and on the rights-based approach to development.
-I have also published on the rights of indigenous peoples, the U.N.
-Convention on the Rights of the Child, and the meaning of “equity” among development experts, among other topics.
-Classes that I have taught include courses on international relations theory and practice, human rights, international organizations, and ethical issues in international affairs.
+He has published four books: on the changing nature of the UN Secretariat, on how U.N. agencies design and implement human rights policies, on the conditions of independence for international organizations, and on the rights-based approach to development.
+He has also published on the rights of indigenous peoples, the UN Convention on the Rights of the Child, and the meaning of “equity” among development experts, among other topics.
+He teaches classes on international relations, theory and practice, human rights, international organizations, and ethical issues in international affairs.

-I have been a visiting Research Scholar at Jawaharlal Nehru University in New Delhi and a visiting Teaching Fellow at the University of Abomey-Calavi, in Benin.
-I am chair of the International Organization Section of the International Studies Association (ISA), one of the oldest interdisciplinary associations dedicated to understanding international, transnational and global affairs.
-I founded and directed the “ISA at UNAI” program, which brings together ISA scholars with their counterparts at the U.N. for discussion of important issues.
-From 2007-2018 I served as the director of the International Area Studies/Global Studies major at Drexel.
+Professor Oestreich has been a visiting Research Scholar at Jawaharlal Nehru University in New Delhi and a visiting Teaching Fellow at the University of Abomey-Calavi, in Benin; both fellowships were financed by the Fulbright Foundation.
+He is the former Chair of the International Organization Section of the International Studies Association (ISA), one of the oldest interdisciplinary associations dedicated to understanding international, transnational and global affairs.
+He founded and directed the “ISA at UNAI” program, which brings together ISA scholars with their counterparts at the U.N. for discussion of important issues.
+From 2007-2018 he served as the director of the International Area Studies/Global Studies major at Drexel.

-When not teaching, reading or writing, I enjoy rowing on the Schuylkill River and am a member of the Vesper Boat Club.
+When not teaching, reading or writing, he enjoys rowing on the Schuylkill River and is a member of the Vesper Boat Club.